waku-org/specs/standards/core/sync.md

 ```

 ### Session Flow
-A client initiate a session with a server
+A client initiates a session with a server
 by sending a `SyncPayload` with
-only the `negentropy` field set to it.
+only the `negentropy` field set.
 This field MUST contain
 the first negentropy payload
 created by the client